SebastiaanJohn/knn-memory-clipcap/blogpost.md

 | Frames         | 198020    | 69731    |
 | Length (hours) | 275       | 97       |

+# Experimental details

+The foundational model was initially pre-trained on the COCO dataset throughout ten epochs.
+This process was carried out by replicating the parameters used in ClipCap.
+Specifically, we utilized a batch size of 40, a prefix dimension of 512, and a prefix length of 10.
+The learning rate for this phase was set at 2e-5, and we implemented an AdamW optimizer to regulate the training process.

+Following this pre-training phase, we fine-tuned the baseline and the Memorizing Transformer enhanced models.
+The fine-tuning was executed on the ActivityNet Captions dataset, again over ten epochs, while maintaining the same parameters as in the pre-training stage.
+This step ensured that the models effectively adapted to the specific requirements of the video captioning task.

+Our model selection was guided by the validation loss, with the best-performing model based on this criterion chosen for further evaluation.
+The training process for all models was conducted on a single M1 Max GPU to ensure uniform computational resources.
+Given the same pre-training conditions, the fine-tuning process allows us to observe how effectively our modification performs relative to the baseline.
+This strategy offers a fair and accurate comparison of both models' performance on the video captioning task.

+Additionally, using the M1 Max GPU across all training processes maintains consistency and prevents computational discrepancies from influencing the results.
+By doing so, we ensure that any observed performance difference is genuinely a result of the model's structure and not due to external hardware factors.

 # Results
 <!-- Results of your work (link that part with the code in the jupyter notebook) -->